m-abdelwahab/email-agent-workshop/README.md

 The email agent will work as follows:

-- Google Apps Script will check for new emails and forward them to an API endpoint
+- [Google Apps Script](https://script.google.com) will check for new emails and forward them to an API endpoint
 - Incoming emails will be processed using the Vercel AI SDK and the result will be stored in a database on Neon

+<- Diagram of the email agent workflow ->

 ## Exercise: Set up your development environment

+To follow along:

-To follow along, switch to the "start" branch and click on the "Code" button to open the repository in GitHub Codespaces.
-Rename the `.env.example` file to `.env` and start the development server by running `npm run dev`
+1. Switch to the "start" branch and click on the "Code" button to open the repository in GitHub Codespaces.
+2. Rename the `.env.example` file to `.env` and set a random value for the `WEBHOOK_SECRET` variable.
+3. Install the dependencies by running `npm install`
+4. start the development server by running `npm run dev`

+You should see the Next.js app running on [`http://localhost:3000`](http://localhost:3000).

 ### Project Overview